hmchen-github/genai-toolbox/docs/en/resources/tools/http/http.md

     method: GET
     path: /some/google/cloud/api
     description: A tool that calls a Google Cloud API
-    bearer: true
+    googleCloudOAuth2: true
 ```

-When `bearer` is `true`, Toolbox will obtain an OAuth2 token and set the
+When `googleCloudOAuth2` is `true`, Toolbox will obtain an OAuth2 token and set the
 `Authorization` header to `Bearer <token>`.
 This will override any static
 `Authorization` header you may have set in the `headers` field.